Anders-Telus/github-templates-demo/README.md

 - Docker
 - Docker Compose

-## How to run Subgraphs, Mongo and Docker
+## Running Subgraphs, Mongo and Docker

-How to build Mongo and Graphql
+### How to build Mongo and Graphql

 ```code
 docker-compose --env-file ./config/.env.dev build
 ```

-How to get Docker to spin up all your graphs and Mongodb
+### How to get Docker to spin up all your graphs and Mongodb

 ```code
 docker-compose --env-file ./config/.env.dev up
 ```

-How to stop all Docker containers running
+### How to stop all Docker containers from running

 ```code
 docker-compose --env-file ./config/.env.dev down